 Saylor Tettleton ’22 Awarded Congress-Bundestag Youth Exchange Fellowship

 Saylor Tettleton ’22 will be studying in Germany for one year as a Congress-Bundestag Youth Exchange Fellow.
-She is one of only 75 Americans awarded the compeitive fellowship, which is funded by the German Bundestag and U.S. Department of State.
+She is one of only 75 Americans awarded the competitive fellowship, which is funded by the German Bundestag and U.S. Department of State.
 Tettleton graduated from Rhodes in May with a bachelor’s degree in educational studies and is interested in learning more about educational systems in Germany over the next year.
 She plans to teach at the elementary school level when returning to the U.S.

 Molly O'Shea ’22 Wins Fulbright U.S. Student Award to Teach in Turkey